 At the instigation of Mac Aodhagáin Dr. Michael J.S.
-Egan we are undertaking the Clan Egan DNA Project as part of an attempt to bridge some of the major gaps in the documented genealogies particularly those occuring pre 1800.
+Egan we have been undertaking the Clan Egan DNA Project as part of an attempt to bridge some of the major gaps in the documented genealogies particularly those occuring pre 1800.
 It is the male Y-DNA that is most commonly associated withthe family name.

 The use of DNA in genealogical research has gathered momentum very quickly.
 As we are a family who had a major responsibility in documenting the law and history of old Ireland we are perhaps morally obliged to be part of the action.
 In the greater Europe names were often associated with trades e.g. Smith for blacksmith, Baker for baker etc. In Ireland however the gaelic names were tied to families.
 This makes the prospect for our surname project very good indeed as Egan is a recognised ancient name of Ireland.
 We know the Egans data back to at least 865 AD and most likely well before that.
 This is how you participate.